thoughtspot/thoughtspot.github.io/_admin/data-security/share-source-tables.md

 to administrators and the user who uploaded it.
 Administrators and owners can share **Can View** or **Can Edit** privileges on tables with other users, who can further share them with others.

 When you share a table, you can share the entire table, or specific columns.
-For column level security, share only specific columns.
+For column level security (CLS), share only specific columns.

 ## Permissive or strict sharing

 Use caution when sharing tables, because any objects created from that table will have dependencies on it and its underlying structure.
-Objects created from tables can include worksheets, Views, Answers, and Pinboards.
+Objects created from tables can include Worksheets, Views, Answers, and Pinboards.
 This means that if a user wants to drop or modify a table, any object that depends upon it must be edited or removed first, to remove the dependency.

 For this reason, it is a best practice to only grant the **Edit** permission on a table to a small number of users.
-If you want to prevent shares from also revealing the columns regardless of where it appears (worksheets, answers, and pinboards), you can ask [ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to enable a stricter behavior.
+If you want to prevent shares from also revealing the columns regardless of where it appears (Worksheets, Answers, and Pinboards), you can ask [ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to enable a stricter behavior.

-You can share a table [from the **Data** tab](#share-datatab), or [from within the table](#share-dataset) that you want to share.
+You can share a table or multiple tables [from the **Data** tab](#share-datatab), or share a single table [from within the table](#share-dataset) that you want to share.

 {% include content/share-data.md %}